Fort Monmouth: Redevelopment of the land

 The authority holds meetings at their headquarters, located in the former post library in Oceanport.
 As mandated by federal law, the authority must advertise for notices of interest from any state, county, municipal, or private, non-profit agency which would provide homeless assistance to Monmouth County residents.

-In December 2016, the Monmouth County Board of Chosen Freeholders issued $33 million in bonds to allow FMERA to purchase outright 560 acre of land on the base from the Army.
+In December 2016, the Monmouth County Board of Chosen Freeholders issued $33 million in bonds to allow Fort Monmouth Economic Revitalization Authority to purchase outright 560 acre of land on the base from the Army.
 As a condition of the bonds, the county reconstructed the main road through the base to allow for public travel between Route 35 / CR 537 and Oceanport Avenue for the first time since 2001.
 The road reopened on January 17, 2017 and subsequently became an extension of CR 537.

-In October 2022, Netflix signed to build a production complex at Mega Parcel.
-The contract was facilitated by the Fort Monmouth Economic Revitalization Authority (FMERA).
-The property was purchased for 55 million dollars, with a projected investment of 850 million dollars into construction.
-It is estimated to generate an estimated 1500 permanent jobs for the area.
-The contract comes after years of difficulty repurposing the property.
-In 2021, an early project proposal was to develop an arts community and cultural center within the fort.
-Delays in construction and infrastructure, as well as the COVID-19 pandemic, caused the project to be terminated.
-Other projects include the revitalization of a bowling alley located within the fort.
-In 2022, the Borough Council of Eatontown approved a proposal to develop 275 housing units in place of the fort's former housing, 55 of which would be affordable housing units.
-FMERA also proposed further commercial development constituting a gas station, grocery store, and restaurant adjacent to said housing.